katajakasa/SDL_kitchensink/docs/ARCHITECTURE.md

   a URL, an `SDL_IOStream`, or custom read/seek callbacks.
 * **`Kit_Demuxer`**, driven by its **`Kit_DemuxerThread`**, reads packets
   from the source and routes each one into a per-stream-type **`Kit_PacketBuffer`**.
-Packets for unselected streams are dropped.
-  Transient read errors are retried a configurable number of times; on EOF the thread writes an EOF-tagged sentinel packet into every active buffer so the decoders know to drain.
+Packets for unselected streams are dropped, and on EOF the thread writes an EOF-tagged sentinel packet into every active buffer so the decoders know to drain.
 * **`Kit_Decoder`** is a generic wrapper that owns the `AVCodecContext` and handles hardware-decoder negotiation.
 The type-specific behavior (decode, flush, abort, output buffering) is plugged in through callbacks by the